-In this rapid changing industry, technology moves quite quickly and if you don’t stay ahead of the curve you’ll certainly be left behind.
+In this rapidly changing industry, technology moves quite quickly, and if you don’t stay ahead of the curve, you’ll undoubtedly be left behind.
 Keep up with the news and the industry.
 Stay informed on what products are being released and make sure to demo them and stay relevant.

 The engineers that decided to learn Pro Tools before it was Pro Tools were the ones that had a head start and were able to land more work.

 Show up and finish projects on time, give accurate time frames for how long things will take, answer emails, text messages and phones calls in a reasonable amount of time.
-Being a reliable person shows that you care, it shows that you take pride in your work and you can be depended on which is very important when clients are trusting you to see their project through and make their vision come to life.
+Being a reliable person shows that you care, it shows that you take pride in your work and are dependable which is very important when clients are trusting you to see their project through and make their vision come to life.